AmirElkess/grad-site-backend/readme.md

 Then `uvicorn server:app --reload` to run the server then head to [localhost:8000](localhost:8000)

 ## Model
 The model used for emotion classification is a ViT (Vision Transformer) trained on FER-2013 dataset.
-The accuracy of the model is 72% and it's still a work in progress.
+The accuracy of the model is 85.11%.

 ## Todo
 sections for